mapzen/documentation/src-index/index.md

 				<img width="50px" src="https://mapzen.com/common/styleguide/images/key.svg">
 			</div>
 			<div class="col-xs-12 col-sm-10">
-				Get your API key for access to Mapzen services.<br>
+				Get your API key for access to Mapzen services.
 				<p class ="cta-paragraph"> New to Mapzen?
 Learn more about rate limits and API keys to start playing with our products in minutes.</p>
 			</div>
 	  </div>